apache/incubator-kie-kogito-runtimes/README.md

 Share your changes with a pull request
 --------------------------------------

-A pull request is like a patch file, but easier to apply, more powerfull and you'll be credited as the author.
+A pull request is like a patch file, but easier to apply, more powerful and you'll be credited as the author.

 * Creating a pull request